hmcts/k8s-env-injector/README.md

 the script executed from `pre-install-job.yaml` takes care of creating them executing as a helm pre-install + pre-upgrade hook.
 This allows the installation/upgrade steps to execute in the right order, but has the (unfortunate) side effect of leaving around the secret and mutating webhook when the chart is deleted.
-For that reason a pre-upgrade + post-delete helm hooks takes care of deleting secret and admission webhook.
+For that reason a pre-upgrade + post-delete helm hook takes care of deleting secret and admission webhook.

 ## Notes